iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.48.7/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.nhs.online.nhsonline 3 reviews"/>
 </p>

+> Downloaded mine works perfectly brilliant in fact.
+Did my wife's but wouldn't connect to her surgery.
+They are telling me she has to fill out forms to be online with them which seems utter nonsense.
+Mine connected straight away to my surgery and I'm not electronically registered with them.
+What's going on?<br> :date: __2021-04-30 20:15:56__

+> Seems great, but I have to complete access by photo ID, which I will do later.
+Got this for when the travel passport is in force, but how do we operate when my wife and I need this, and she does not have a mobile?
+How can we set this up so that we have both on the same app?<br> :date: __2021-04-30 13:28:08__

 > Doesn't give you any resent test results I had rests 2 weeks ago and my records are saying no test results available going forward how is this going to work with the vaccine<br> :date: __2021-04-29 11:38:47__